algorni/iot-edge-deploy-blob/README.md

     docker build -f "./IotEdgeDeployBlobs.Module/Dockerfile.amd64.debug" -t <your container register>.azurecr.io/blobproxymodule:<your tag> .

-The module provides register Direct Method to execute the DownloadBlob method which accepts a `List<BlobInfo>` as the list of blobs to be downloaded.
+The module creates a direct method handler to execute the DownloadBlobs method which accepts a `List<BlobInfo>` as the list of blobs to be downloaded.
 The `BlobInfo` class is defined as follows:

 ```c#
     public class BlobInfo